MohammadFebriyanto/kustomization-example/README.md

 ```

 # How to generate manifest file from kustomize?
-Just run this command `kustomize build <the-spesific-environment>`, for example:
+Just run this command `kustomize build <the-spesific-environment-path>`, for example:
 ```
 kustomize build overlay/production
 ```